Mr-Dheer/Mr-Dheer/README.md

 # Hi, I'm Kavach Dheer! 👋
-# I want to  solve problems no one imagined.
-# I want to build technologies no one will be able to live without in few years.
+## I want to  solve problems no one imagined, I want to build technologies no one will be able to live without in few years.

 ## 🚀 About Me

-I am a ** Researcher at the University of Galway**  and Deep learning enthusiast with a strong background in recommender systems research, LLM-based model development, and neural network optimization.
+I am a **Researcher at the University of Galway**  and  a Deep learning enthusiast with a strong background in recommender systems research, LLM-based model development, and neural network optimization.
 Experienced in academic research, teaching, and end-to-end project deployment.
 Passionate about combining cutting-edge NLP and recommendation technologies to drive innovation